Lopburi

 What's the place like for nightlife, eating out etc?

 There are a handful of bars that offer live music, good food and reasonable atmosphere.
 Only one has satellite TV showing Premier League football, etc. For some reason, a "wild west" theme abounds throughout Lopburi.
 There are also a couple of nightclubs.
-As there are very few farangs and virtually no overnight Western tourists, most places are targeted toward the Thais.
+As there are very few farangs and virtually no overnight western tourists, most places are targeted toward the Thais.
 As such, karaoke reigns supreme at many places after about 10 pm.
 There are no "girly bars" as found in Bangkok and the larger tourist towns.
 Being an army town, there are a few karaoke bars with hostesses willing to negotiate most things, but as there is virtually no overnight tourism, this is very much aimed at Thais.
 There are plenty of good quality but cheap restaurants in and around Lopburi.

 How much to rent a house or basic apartment?

-2,000 - 3,000 for a standard 32 m2 condo
+3,000 up for a standard 32 m2 condo

 6,000 up for a house

 It is very difficult to find furnished accommodation.
 "Furnished" may mean no more than a refrigerator and a bed.
-Few houses have anything approaching a Western kitchen.
+Few houses have anything approaching a western kitchen.

 Shopping malls, department stores?